-An import element may either:
+An import element belonging to a toplevel import may either:

-- import a name into the toplevel namespace of the compilation unit in which it occurs, or - result in an alias for a member of a type within the compilation unit in which it occurs.
+- · introduce a name into the toplevel namespace of the compilation unit in which it occurs, or - result in an alias for a member of a type within the compilation unit in which it occurs.

-Every import element belonging directly to an import statement imports into the toplevel namespace of the compilation unit.
+Every import element belonging directly to a toplevel import statement introduces a name into the toplevel namespace of the compilation unit.